-It is important to ensure that the correct box is marked.
+Make sure the correct box is marked.
 Notably, an arriving alien has extremely limited rights in removal proceedings.
 Additionally, people who entered the U.S. without being admitted or paroled have fewer opportunities for adjustment of status (applying for a green card) than those who entered lawfully.

-For more about what to expect at this hearing, please read, “What Will Happen at Your Master Calendar Hearing?.”
+For more about what to expect, see, What Will Happen at Your Master Calendar Hearing?.

-If you concede the charges of removability, you must inform the Court what your defense from removal will be, if any.
-For a discussion of possible defenses from removal, please see “Possible Defenses to Deportation of an Undocumented Alien.”
+If you concede to the charges of removability, you must inform the court what your defenses from removal will be, if any.
+(See Possible Defenses to Deportation of an Undocumented Alien.)

 Do not forget this date, because if you fail to appear for a hearing, you may be ordered removed in absentia and you will give up your rights to apply for relief from removal.

 The NTA must also list important legal warnings.
 These include:

 Finally, the notice will include a certificate of service, which will detail how and when the U.S. government issued you the NTA.
 If relevant, prepare evidence to show that you did not receive this certificate in the manner described.

 Talk to an experienced attorney for a full analysis of your case and any reasonable strategies that might help you resist deportation or apply for immigration benefits, and for representation during the immigration court proceedings.